 - Permanent Awning Clothesline

 The permanent clothesline that attaches to the awning is the best option.
 It’s both compact and practical.
-We also have rope and springs in case we need extra clothes drying space.
+We also carry rope and springs in case we need extra clothes drying space.

-These small Smalls Hangers can be used to save space on your washing machine.
-They can be used for socks, undies (swimsuits), small shirts, and togs (shorts & shirts).
+These Smalls Hangers can be used to save space on your washing machine.
+They can be used for socks, undies, swimsuits, shirts and shorts.

-The Smalls Hanger’s other great feature is its ability to be used while on the move.
+The Smalls Hanger offers great a feature is its ability to be used while on the move.

 It’s also portable, so you can go out and get those last few items that need to dry faster.